Depression: Stop Negative Thoughts

 You need to see a counselor to do CBT.

 Changing the way you think can help you replace negative thoughts with helpful ones.
-This can help you cope with depression and may help keep it from coming back.1
+This can help you cope with depression and may help keep it from coming back.

 Maybe you weren't able to close a sale or get a big project done at work.
 Or perhaps a relationship has ended.
 It's normal to feel down.
 But you've had trouble sleeping.
 You can't enjoy many of your usual activities.
 And you're blaming yourself.
 "I'm a failure at everything," you tell yourself.

-The more you think about yourself in a negative way, the harder it is to feel hopeful and positive.
+The more you think about yourself in a negative way, the harder it is to feel hopeful.
 The negative thinking makes you feel bad.
 And that can make you feel more depressed, which leads to more bad thoughts about yourself.
 It's a cycle that's hard to break.

 But with practice, you can retrain your brain.
 After all, you weren't born telling yourself negative things.
 You learned how to do it.
 So there's no reason you can't teach your brain to unlearn it and replace negative thinking with more helpful thoughts.

-Positive thinking also can help you manage stress.
+Healthy thinking also can help you manage stress.
+Stress can increase symptoms of depression.
+And depression can make your outlook on life negative and daily tasks more stressful.
 Too much stress can raise your blood pressure and make your heart work harder, which can increase your risk for a heart attack.
 Stress also can weaken your immune system, which can make you more open to infection and disease.

 Although you can use CBT on your own, it's important to talk to your doctor or a counselor if you feel that your mood is getting worse.
 You may need more help.